A novel is just a glimpse, a framed and sometimes fragmented exploration into the depths of memory, psychology, time and place.

 The book was published in 1918, and was Cather’s great masterpiece.
 It is sometimes grouped together as the “Prairie Trilogy” including: O Pioneers!
 (1913), The Song of the Lark (1915), and My Ántonia (1918).

 The novel is uniquely modernist, as it contains no significant plot arc, aside from being a bildungsroman of sorts.
 What is at stake in My Ántonia?
-The story is framed and told through the perspective of Jim Burden, an old friend who is now a successful east coast attorney.
+The story is framed and told through the perspective of Jim Burden, an old friend who is now a successful East Coast attorney.
 He mentions that he is trapped in a loveless marriage.
 Cather and Burden decide to embark on a competition to write a novel reflecting on their jovial childhood friend, Ántonia.
-Willa Cather says she simply reiterates his story.
+At the start of the book, Willa Cather claims to simply reiterate Burden’s story of Ántonia.
 The novel is told in five parts through Mr. Burden’s lens:

 Book I: “The Shimerdas” – Book I introduces our characters: Jim Burden is an orphan traveling to live with his grandparents in Nebraska, when meets Ántonia, later nicknamed “Tony,” while they ride the train together.
 She is a young child with her Bohemian immigrant family hoping to make a new life as Nebraska homesteaders.
 Tony’s father, however, soon finds life on the prairie listless and hopeless.
 As the long winter arrives, Tony’s father kills himself causing much grief to the community.
 As time passes, Tony grows into a beautiful and vivacious young girl.
 We are also given a story of Peter and Pavel, two men from Russia who are hiding from a secret crime: in confessing their dark secret, they remember a happy wedding back in Russia that in tragedy.
 While all the carriages were traveling home from the wedding, their carriage was attacked by wolves so they cast the bride and groom overboard to flee the scene.
 They saved their own lives but left the bride and groom to be mauled by wolves.
 Not long after this confession is introduced, Pavel dies and Peter leaves town, never to be heard from again.
 This is one example of the unique blend of styles and genres introduced in the novel: the dark secret of Pavel and Peter is a parody of Gothic folklore.